The Best GPS Devices for Your Car

-Nowadays, you’re likely to have a navigation app on your smartphone to get you where you need to go.
-But that’s still not as convenient as having a dedicated GPS navigation device in your vehicle.
-Although most vehicles now offer a built-in navigation system as standard or optional equipment, there are plenty of older or entry-level cars on the road that don’t have the luxury.
+Smartphones have GPS to get you where you need to go, and most vehicles offer a built-in navigation system as standard or optional equipment.
+But plenty of older or entry-level cars on the road lack that convenience.

 Table of contents